jazmy/laravel-skinnypi/README.md

 I had a basic understanding of communication protocols.

 ## Requirements
-1. A Fitbit Compatible Scale - Any scale that allows you to sync your weight wirelessly to the fitbit site.
+1. A Fitbit Compatible Scale
+Any scale that allows you to sync your weight wirelessly to the Fitbit site.
+I am using the [Fitbit Aria](https://amzn.to/2WDCBHl)

 2. A Raspberry Pi (with wifi)
+I am using the [Raspberry Pi 3 Model B](https://amzn.to/2DP3pg7)

-3. Hosted Cloud Server (Cloudways)
+3. Hosted Cloud Server
+I am using [Cloudways](https://www.cloudways.com/en/?id=45081) which is easy for Laravel

-4. Hosted MQTT Server (cloudMQTT) The json version of the form can be used to render the form for users to fill.
+4. Hosted MQTT Server
+I am using the free version of [CloudMQTT](https://www.cloudmqtt.com/)

 ## How it Works *(simplified version)*:
 1. You step on the Fitbit Aria Scale and it syncs over wifi to the fitbit server